 Months of entry

-- Negotiate your projects to reflect your personal and professional aspirations.
+- Negotiate your projects to support your personal and professional aspirations

-- Learn to communicate your ideas about culture in a professional way, through media like academic conference papers, documentaries, and journalistic articles.
+- Learn to communicate your ideas about culture in a professional way, through media such as academic conference papers, documentaries, and journalistic articles

-- Attend workshops for creative thinking, writing for different audiences and media, and relevant software like Adobe InDesign.
+- Attend workshops for creative thinking, writing for different audiences and media, and relevant software like Adobe InDesign, Premiere Pro and Shorthand

-- Take part in live briefs and collaborations, allowing you to network and gain experience.
+- Opportunity to take part in live briefs and collaborations, allowing you to network and gain experience

 - Prepare for further study, such as a PhD.